tsellam/findviews/README.md

 Unsurprisingly, findviews's main function is is called `findviews`.
 The input is a data frame or a matrix, as well as a few optional parameters (described in the function's help page).
 The function performs the following operations:

 1. It detects columns types and removes unpractical columns (e.g., primary keys or constants values).
 2. It computes the statistical dependency between all the pairs of colums.
-3. It detects clusters of dependent columns, that is, views.
+3. It detects clusters of dependent columns - that is, views.
-4. It plots the views with ggplot2 and presents the results with a Shiny app.
+4. It plots the views with ggplot2 and loads them in a Shiny app.

 You may call `findviews` as follows: